 In the gamification section you will be able to configure information related to the games’ dynamics.
-With the Swipe element these settings are:
+The Swipe element settings are:

 - Time: You can set the maximum time a player can spend on a game.
-When this time is elapsed the game will end and the player will be able to see what score they got.
+When this time runs out the game will end and the player will be able to see what score they got.
 Time is also an important factor when calculating points.
-At the end of the game if the player has time leftover, a time bonus will be applied to their final score.
+At the end of the game if the player has time left, a time bonus will be applied to their final score.
 The maximum amount that can be configured is 60 minutes.

 - Points: You can specify the maximum points that a player can get.
 This value will be considered when calculating the total points for each game, taking into account whether you apply the time and number of attempts that the player has used up.
 The maximum value that can be set is 5,000 points.

 To set up the questions for each option, select the corresponding option.
-Inside you will find the configurable features.
+You will find the configurable features inside.